dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 		title: 'Image Caption'  // used by Default PhotoSwipe UI
 								// if you skip it, there won't be any caption

+		exif_orientation: 6 // can be used to provide EXIF metadata on the orientation
+		             // of the image, which is used to transform the image for display.
+						// Specifically, the values 3, 6 and 8, which specify rotations
+						// of 180°, 90° and 270° respectively, are handled.
+						// Other EXIF orientations additionally specify that the image must
+						// be flipped along an axis, which is currently unhandled.

 		// You may add more properties here and use them.
 		// For example, demo gallery uses "author" property, which is used in the caption.